 Solar cell technologies are primarily compared by their achieved 'power conversion efficiency' (PCE, or just ‘efficiency’).
 High efficiencies are important as they will allow for lower system cost.
 This is because they use less active area, due to the area-dependent balance-of-system costs (such as wiring, mounting and hardware.)2 The cost and weight of the material itself are also important, but the active layer of a cell typically contributes to only <50% of the costs of the full photovoltaic system3 - so this must be balanced with efficiency.

 The fundamental factors limiting this efficiency (e.g. high rate of recombination or a non-ideal bandgap) are also important, as certain factors are easier to control and overcome compared to others.
-The record efficiencies of materials can be compared to the Shockley-Queisser efficiency (SQ) limit4 for their specific bandgap (shown in Fig. 3), which illustrates the maximum possible efficiency.
+The record efficiencies of materials can be compared to the Shockley-Queisser efficiency (SQ) limit4 for their specific bandgap (shown in the figure below), which illustrates the maximum possible efficiency.

 Beyond simple efficiency obtained, there are other important factors to consider - such as the susceptibility of the cell's performance to external conditions.
 Different types of solar cells have different dependencies on incident power,3 temperature, the angle of incident light, along with different defect tolerances.

 Scalability is also vital.
 This will be influenced by the abundance and toxicity of materials, along with the material's stability and ease of manufacture.
 For example, solution-processable layers will allow fast and cheap roll-to-roll production.
 Materials with poorer stability require more effective and expensive encapsulation,2 which will contribute to overall costs.
 However, degradation pathways may vary across different technologies, and may therefore be easier to tackle for some compared to others.